QUB-ASL/bzzz/CONTRIBUTING.md

 where the number `123` corresponds to the number of an open issue.

-- Every branch should be associated with a pull request (PR); after you crate a branch, create a PR
+- After you create a branch, create a PR for your code to be reviewed
+- When you create a new PR, make sure that the base branch is `dev` (not `main`), unless you want to create a new release (see below)
 - Pull requests must have an adequately detailed description
 - Avoid lengthy PRs with lots of changes (each PR should focus on one issue)
 - No PR will be merged to `dev` unless it has been tested (evidence should be provided)
 - The branch `dev` will be merged into `main` before making a new release (`CHANGELOG.md` must be updated when doing so)
 - All PRs must be reviewed before they can be merged
-- When a PR is ready for review, its author should invite one of the collaborators to review it
+- When a PR is ready for review, its author should invite at least one of the collaborators to review it
 - Do not merge other people's PRs

-**Important:** All collaborators should complete their reviews in a timely manner!
+**Important:** All invited reviewers should complete their reviews in a timely manner!

 ### 1.5.
+Pull request template

+When you create a new PR, you will see the following template:

+> ## Main Changes
+>
+> :warning: Before you make a contribution make sure you've read bzzz's **contributing guidelines**
+>
+> :warning: Do not make a PR to merge into `main`; merge into `dev` instead (unless you are creating a new release)
+>
+> Is this a PR about some _specific_ development (e.g., reading values from the IMU)?
+If not, don't submit it.
+>
+> Describe the main changes here
+>
+>
+> ## Associated Issues
+>
+> - Closes #1
+> - Addresses #2

+You need to **modify it**.

+### 1.6.
 Issues

 - If you have found a bug, or you want to request a new feature, create an issue
 - Make sure your bug report is accompanied by a _minimal reproducible example_ (MRE)